ErtugrulDay/ImageProcessing/README.md

 # ImageProcessing
-I'm learning image processing with OpenCV, all my notes are here.
+I'm learning image processing with OpenCV, all my notes are here.Image Processing projects are coming soon.